valentinajaramillor/bigdataprogram/README.md

 ## 2. Exploratory Data Analysis (EDA) Report

+The dataset was initially analyzed through the file `exploration.scala`.
+In this file it is defined the cleansing of the data that came from the original CSV file.
+After converting the CSV file to a Parquet file, to improve performance, it was required to inspect the dataset for null values, replace those null values with a key word like "Unspecified" and remove the columns that have the highest amounts of missing data and that were not useful for the insights.

+Then, to clean the outliers, every column of the dataset was inspected, to find values that were not accurate and consistent with the dataset description and granularity.
+Details of each step of the cleaning process are as follows:

 ### 2.1.
 Formatting
 To improve the readability of the column names, the format was changed by removing the whitespaces and replacing the uppercase letters to lowercase.
 For example, "Created Date" was replaced by "created_date".
 These changes were introduced in the schema definition for the DataFrame: